SynthRAD2023/metrics/README.md

 The metrics are computed in two files: `image_metrics.py` and `dose_metrics.py`.
 These compute respectively,
 * The image similarity between the ground-truth CT and the synthetic CT.
 Thes metrics include the mean squared error (MSE), peak signal to noise ratio (PSNR), and structural similarity (SSIM).
 * The metrics to compare the dose delivered to the ground truth and the synthetic CT.
-These metrics include the mean absolute dose (MAE), dose-volume histogram difference (DVH), and the gamma pass rate.
+These metrics include the mean absolute dose (MAE), a dose-volume histogram (DVH) metric, and the gamma pass rate.